opoupeney/DreamFaceDoc/core_api.rst

 ``Get a Value from the Application Context``

-.. js:function:: dfGetApplicationContextValue( object_name, callback )
+.. js:function:: dfGetContextValue( object_name, callback )

    :param string object_name: The context object name.
    :param Function callback: the function to callback.
 The retrieved object is passed as parameter.